Rapid COVID-19 Testing in Omaha

 Antigen tests look for pieces of proteins that make up the SARS-CoV-2 virus to determine if the person has an active infection.
 The tests are most effective in people who are either symptomatic or near the peak of their infection — meaning their best use is to stop people who are most likely to spread the virus.
-They are not as sensitive as PCR tests but are faster than PCR tests.
+They are not as sensitive as PCR tests.
+Click here to learn more and make appointment.

 PCR tests look for pieces of SARS-CoV-2, the virus that causes COVID-19, in the nose, throat, or other areas in the respiratory tract to determine if the person has an active infection.
-For those looking for a PCR test, we do NOT offer at our Omaha location.
-We do have a saliva-based COVID-19 RT-PCR test that can be self-collected at home.
-Click here for more information.
+For those looking for a PCR test, click here.